Quality-Assurance-DAO/QA-DAO-Co-Ordination/Documents/Tokens/02-Token-Work-Contract.md

 for example

 ### Template Definition
-> - "is derived from a formula, filling in the details to define a token that can be used to deploy as a class (i.e. Cryptocurrency Token Definition)."
+> definition : "is derived from a formula, filling in the details to define a token that can be used to deploy as a class (i.e. Cryptocurrency Token Definition)."

 ## Fee